CGB Medical Hours:

 Same Day Appointments

-We provide a team approach to your care and will make every effort to fit in urgent cases the same day with one of our doctors and or nurse.
-Always call our office first, before going to a Walk-In Clinic or the Emergency Room at Kelowna General Hospital.
+We provide a team base approach to your care and will make every effort to fit in urgent cases the same day with one of our doctors and or nurse.
+Always call our office first, before going to a Walk-In Clinic, Urgent Primary Care Clinic or the Emergency Room at Kelowna General Hospital.
 You may initially see or speak to our nurse, who can determine what additional care you need and make the appropriate referral.

 Ensure you explain why you need an urgent appointment when booking your appointment.

-A basic appointment lasts 10 minutes.
-Sometimes it is not possible to discuss all the issues at one appointment and a second appointment may need to be scheduled.
+Most appointments lasts 10 minutes.
+Sometimes it is not possible to discuss multiple issues at one appointment; our staff will ask the reason for your visit and may book a second appointment for you.
 Completing the “Patient Visit Card” prior to seeing the Doctor or Nurse provides us with information to ensure we can cover the most important issues.
+If you are unable to complete the Patient Visit Card on line, we have paper copies in the office.

 Counselling visits may be booked for 20 minutes.
 If you have several concerns that cannot be covered in a short visit, you can make a care conference appointment with our nurse.
 The doctor will then join the appointment at the end of the appointment to create and implement a care plan.